Ticotico410/ECE285_final_project/README.md

 runs/yolov8l/val/
 ```

-  - A `myresults.txt` file summarizing key metrics and timing breakdown.
-  - The `test.log` file automatically copied into the latest validation folder for easy reference.

----

 ## Experiment Management

 - The script infers an experiment name from the `--model` path (e.g., `yolov8l` from `runs/yolov8l/...`).
-- All outputs (train/val) are organized under `runs/<experiment>` for consistency and reproducibility.
+- All outputs (train/val) are organized under `utils/` for consistency and reproducibility.

 ---